MicrosoftDocs/sql-docs/docs/big-data-cluster/view-cluster-status.md

 ## Know your architecture

-Starting with SQL Server 2019 (15.x), [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] allow you to deploy scalable clusters of SQL Server, Spark, and HDFS containers that run on Kubernetes.
+Starting with SQL Server 2019 (15.x), [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] allows you to deploy scalable clusters of SQL Server, Spark, and HDFS containers that run on Kubernetes.
 For an overview, see [What are SQL Server big data clusters?](big-data-cluster-overview.md).

-[!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] provide coherent and consistent authorization and authentication.
+[!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] provides coherent and consistent authorization and authentication.
 For an overview of Big Data Cluster security, see [Security concepts for [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]](concept-security.md).

 ## Manage and operate with tools